xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

 ### Example policy for preventing connections to all internal endpoints

-The Sidekiq service does not require Ingress connections and normally requires egress connections to various places.
-This examples adds the following network
+The Sidekiq service requires Ingress connections for only the Prometheus exporter if enabled.
+And normally requires egress connections to various places.
+This examples adds the following network policy:

-policy:
+- All ingress requests from the local network on TCP `10.0.0.0/8` port 3807 are allowed for metrics exporting
 - All egress requests to the local network on UDP `10.0.0.0/8` port 53 are allowed for DNS
 - All egress requests to the local network on TCP `10.0.0.0/8` port 5432 are allowed for PostgreSQL
 - All egress requests to the local network on TCP `10.0.0.0/8` port 6379 are allowed for Redis
 - Other egress requests to the local network on `10.0.0.0/8` are restricted
 - Egress requests outside of the `10.0.0.0/8` are allowed

+_Note the example provided is only an example and may not be complete_

 _Note that the registry service requires outbound connectivity to the public internet for images on [external object storage](../../advanced/external-object-storage)_